AmeliaFannin/AmeliaFannin.github.io/index.md

 * **Skippy’s Spring, Fall, & Winter Calendar Apps** *Spring 2015, updated 2016*
 * **Skippy’s Flower and Herb Planting Calendar** *Spring 2016*

-Created for iOS and Android using PhoneGap, I built this series of apps for Katherine Martin of Skippy's Garden Blog.
+Created for iOS and Android using PhoneGap, I built this series of apps for Katherine Martin of <a href="http://carletongarden.blogspot.com/" target="_blank">Skippy's Garden Blog</a>.
 The "Skippy" apps help gardeners choose crops, calculate planting and transplanting dates, and send text reminders.
 Over 600 copies have been purchased by users all over the world.

 <div class="col">
   <h3>Projects and Code Samples</h3>
   <ul>
     <li>
-      <a href="https://itunes.apple.com/us/developer/katherine-martin/id970091990" target="_blank">Skippy's Garden Vegetable Planting Calendars</a>
-      , iOS and Android apps for gardeners
+      <a href="https://itunes.apple.com/us/developer/katherine-martin/id970091990" target="_blank">Skippy's Garden Vegetable Planting Calendars</a>, iOS and Android apps for gardeners
     </li>
     <li><a href="http://codepen.io/AmeliaFannin/" target="_blank">CSS Samples in CodePen</a>
     </li>